Profile picture of M.Hassan Nadeem

 I write clean and secure code.

-I am most skilled in: Python and C. At my current job, I deal with Python, Typescript, React and Deployment/Maintenance.
+I am most skilled in: Python, TypeScript and C. At my current job, I work on OpenFIGI — building full-stack platform services with Python, TypeScript, React Router Framework, React and Apache Solr.

 Software Engineer

-• Used locust.io to benchmark and stress our services before major release.
+• Used locust.io to benchmark and stress services before major releases.

 August 2017 - May 2019

-Worked on computer security under the supervision of a now Assistant Professor Ruslan Nikolaev in a group led Professor Binoy Ravindran, this work resulted in a publication in ASPLOS 2022.
+Worked on computer security under the supervision of Assistant Professor Ruslan Nikolaev in a group led by Professor Binoy Ravindran, resulting in a publication in ASPLOS 2022.

 • Improved OS security by implementing Linux Kernel Module continuous address space re-randomization to defend against Just-In-Time ROP attacks.